WilliamClements/Parthenopea/README.md

 # Parthenopea
-Haskell library extending *Euterpea 2* music educational package.
-To Euterpea's song composition capabilities, Parthenopea adds a finishing touch -- experimentative orchestration.
+Haskell project built on and extending *Euterpea 2* music educational package.
+Parthenopea adds experimentative orchestration to Euterpea.

-There exists in the wild a vast *trove* of SoundFont files yielding a dizzying variety of sampled Instruments.
-Granted, the Euterpea user already can connect a synth and manually map Instruments from multiple SoundFont files.
-But Parthenopea **automatically** makes the highest quality Instrument choices from among the files.
-This can be a good way to experiment.
+The Euterpea user already can connect a synth to select and manually map Instruments to MIDI/GM from their SoundFont file set.
+However, using heuristics, Parthenopea chooses and maps "for you" the highest quality Instruments.

-To survey, compare, and apply Instruments from ***current*** *trove* doesn't require user to *directly* interface with Euterpea.

 For more on Euterpea, see https://www.euterpea.com/ and obtain its textbook ***Haskell School of Music***.
+However, Parthenopea doesn't require user to *directly* interface with Euterpea to survey, compare, and apply Instruments from their SoundFont *treasure trove*.

 ## Building it
 Some difficulty here.
-User needs to know *cabal* (e.g. *cabal.project*) to set up for building multiple local packages in a dependency chain.
-Also how to debug broken dependency versioning. https://github.com/georgefst/Euterpea2 is a fork of Euterpea intended to work around some build blockers.
+User needs to know how (e.g. *cabal.project*) to set up local packages in a dependency chain.
+Also how to debug broken version constraints. https://github.com/georgefst/Euterpea2 is a fork of Euterpea intended to work around some build blockers.

 ## Batch processor
 Parthenopea's *batch processor* opens all MIDI files (\*.mid) and SoundFont files (\*.sf2) found in the current directory.
-If both types are present, it proceeds to mine for best Instruments and "converts" the MIDI files to WAV files -- which you can listen to and share.
+If both types are present, it proceeds to mine for best Instruments and "converts" the MIDI files to music files -- which you can then listen to and share.

-You can initiate batch processing by typing *pCommand* in the REPL (i.e. *ghci*).
-Later on, if you scale up to many/large SoundFont files (I've tested it with 500 SoundFont at 46 GB!), you should build a standalone executable (*PCommand*) for this purpose, for better performance.
+Type *pCommand* into the REPL (i.e. *ghci*).
+Later on, scaling up to many and large SoundFont files, build and use a standalone executable (e.g. *PCommand*) for better performance.
+It has been tested with ***500*** SoundFont files totalling ***46 GB*** :astonished: !

 ## Rendering
 Parthenopea is opiniated.
 As mentioned above, it tries to pick the most suitable SoundFont Instruments to realize each MIDI (GM) instrument.
 It *scores* Instruments via a combination of empirical stats.
 All the stats and scores are recorded and provided in a textual *Tournament Report*.